SuhasC572/MICROPROCESSOR-LAB-EE2016/EXPERIMENT 2/Readme.md

-Experiment 3: ARM Assembly Programming
+Experiment 2: AVR Interrupt Programming
-The 3rd experiment.

-How to perform simple computations in ARM controllers using assembly language programming.
+The 2nd experiment.
+How to program interrupts in AVR controllers using Microchip studio